RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

     </tr>
 </table>

-## `RootPageContainer`
+## The `RootPageContainer`

-We usually do not want tab bars, floating buttons and other navigation elements to be visible on all of our pages.
-Because of this, we can specify a `RootPageContainer` view that wraps all the root pages (`ShellContent`s).
+Typically, navigation elements like **tab bars** or **floating action buttons** should only be visible on top-level screens.
+To handle this, `SimpleShell` allows you to define a `RootPageContainer` — a wrapper view that applies exclusively to your root pages.

-Let's move the tab bar from the above sample to `RootPageContainer`:
+Let's move the tab bar from the previous example into the `RootPageContainer`:

 ```xml
 <simpleShell:SimpleShell.RootPageContainer>